aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/Cyclistic_Case_Study_Capstone.md

 For visualization, I selected **Tableau**, another tool introduced in the course, to create interactive dashboards and effectively communicate key findings.
 These visualizations reveal trends and patterns critical to understanding the differences between casual riders and annual members.

-To showcase everything I’ve learned throughout this journey, I also created a short PowerPoint presentation summarizing the project, which can be found in this repository
+Additionally, to showcase everything I’ve learned throughout this journey, I also created a short PowerPoint presentation summarizing the project, which can be found in this repository